Scheduling Open

 Probate Mediation

 In probate matters, mediation is a common method of resolving disputes and avoiding probate litigation.
-Mediation is a voluntary negotiation facilitated and assisted by an impartial third party (a mediator) trained in settling disputes.
+Probate mediation is a voluntary negotiation facilitated and assisted by an impartial third party (a mediator) trained in settling disputes.
 Unlike other forms of alternative dispute resolution such as arbitration, mediation is non-adjudicatory.
 No findings of fact or law, whether binding or non-binding are made by the mediator.

 Probate Mediation Strategy